MartinfKristensen/MartinfKristensen/README.md

 - 👀 I’m interested in alpine skiing and coding.
 - 🌱 I’m currently learning HTML, CSS and Javascript
 - 💞️ I’m looking to collaborate on Websites
-- 📫 How to reach me trough my github
+- 📫 How to reach is me trough my github

 <!---
 MartinfKristensen/MartinfKristensen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.